scancel/neon-search/README.md

 OPENAI_API_KEY='sk-...'
 ```

-### 3. Cloud Deployment (AWS with Terraform)
+### 3. Deploy the Infrastructure

-You can deploy the AWS infrastructure using the provided Terraform scripts.
+The cloud deployment now requires building and pushing two separate Docker images (one for the API, one for the Lambda) to Amazon ECR.

 **a.
 Create a `terraform.tfvars` file:**